Marine Corps Job: MOS 0933 Combat Marksmanship Coach

 Marksmanship coaches train lower-grade Marines in using the M16 rifle, the standard Marine Corps weapon, as well as the M9 pistol.
 Coaches spend a lot of time on the firing ranges helping novice shooters improve and experienced shooters prepare for recertification tests.

 It's worth noting that as with many instructor jobs, a good shooter doesn't automatically make a good shooting coach.
 It takes patience and the ability to explain technique clearly to Marines of all ranks, regardless of how well or how poorly they shoot.
-A detailed knowledge of the weapons used is key to success in this job.
+Detailed knowledge of the weapons used is key to success in this job.

 Training for Marine Marksmanship Coaches

-Active duty Marine Corps combat marksmanship coach trainees take a three-week course at Marine Corps Base Quantico in Virginia.
+Active duty Marine Corps combat marksmanship coach trainees take a three-week course at the Marine Corps Base Quantico in Virginia.
 It's an intensive program, with classes taking anywhere from eight to ten hours a day.
 Reserve Marines have longer instruction days of up to 14 hours over a two-week period.
 But all are fully trained as coaches when they complete the training program.

 Marines on active duty seeking this job must have a minimum of one year of time in service (TIS), and at least one year remaining on their contract when they graduate from the Combat Marksmanship Program (CMP).